After a shocking event, some people don’t completely recover. Post-traumatic stress disorder symptoms that last longer than a month require treatment.

 Psychiatrists also look for evidence that your emotional state has become more unsettled, even without reminders.
 You might be jumpy, fly into rages, or develop insomnia.

-PTSD affects your ability to think and your mood.
-You might blank out on details of the trauma.
+PTSD affects your mood and ability to think.
+You might blank out on details of the trauma or relive them as if they are occurring right now.
 You might seem depressed, guilty, or ashamed or detached from friends and family and your usual pleasures.

-In acute stress disorder, symptoms like these are serious but go away within a month.
+In acute stress disorder, symptoms are serious but can go away within a month.
 If they last longer and affect your ability to function — and can’t be explained by substance abuse or another cause — you might have PTSD.

 Even in areas that endure a disaster, most people do not develop PTSD.
 You’re more vulnerable if, like veterans, you see a dead body, see other people hurt, or suffer an injury.
 Other risk factors are a history of mental illness or substance abuse or trauma as a child.
 An increase in stress after the event — for example, if you lose your home or face financial problems after losing a spouse — can trigger PTSD.